What Does "Full-Service Contract Manufacturing" Mean Anyway?

 Why It’s Often Better to Bundle

-What Full-Service Means: Procurement, Production, Logistics, and Support
+What Full-Service Means: Procurement, Production, Logistics and Support

 What specific services do these CMs provide in their bundle, and what’s to be gained by bundling them?

-Full Service = Fullest Value
+Basically: Full Service = Fullest Value

 Summary